 Types of mountain bikes

 Although mountain bikes fall under one banner like road bikes, the type and purpose of each bike can be worlds apart.
-Unlike road bikes which are all ridden on the road and don't change much regardless of the profile, mountain bikes are tailor made for specific terrain and riding styles.
+Mountain bikes are tailor made for specific terrain and riding styles.

-Some bikes feature generous suspension front and back to deal with extremely rough trails; others don't have any suspension at all to be stiffer, lighter and faster on smooth trails; while others have limited suspension in an attempt to find the right balance between speed and support.
-And then there are new sub-classes of mountain bikes, such as 'Fat' bikes for tackling sand and snow.
+Some bikes feature generous suspension front and rear to deal with big drops and rough trails; others don't have any suspension at all to be lighter and faster on smooth trails; while others have limited suspension in an attempt to find the right balance between speed and support.
+To throw a little more confusion into the mix, there are also new subclasses of mountain bikes, such as 'Fat' bikes, built for tackling sand and snow.

-Below is a description of each bike and what they are built for.
+Below is a description of each three key mountain types and what they are built for.

 Dual-suspension / Full suspension

-As the name suggests, dual-suspension or full suspension mountain bikes have suspension in the front and rear of the bike.
+As the name suggests, dual-suspension or full suspension mountain bikes have suspension connected to the front and rear wheels of the bike.
 The suspension systems allow for 'travel' which is mountain bike terminology for the amount of suspension movement available.
-The suspension helps absorb the impact from the trails, reducing the impact on the rider and improving traction and comfort.
-The suspension helps keep the wheels on the ground for traction, as a result, the rougher the trail, the more suspension required.
+The suspension helps absorb the impact from the trails, reducing the impact on the rider and improving traction and comfort as a result.
+As the suspension helps to keep the wheels on the ground for traction, typically the rougher the trail, the more suspension required.
 Typically travel will range from 80 mm - 200 mm front and rear, depending on the intended purpose of the bike.

 Downhill bikes for example are built to go down steep, technical tracks as fast as possible, so have large amounts of travel to provide additional traction and support.
 At the opposite end, cross country bikes need to be light and efficient to pedal and so will typically feature around 100mm of travel.
-Many suspension systems allow riders to 'lock out' the suspension which effectively renders the shocks inactive, consequently reducing movement and making the bike stiffer which is better for climbing back up to the top of the mountain or riding on the road to the trail head.
+Many suspension systems allow riders to 'lock out' the suspension which effectively renders the shocks inactive, consequently reducing movement and saving energy which is better for climbing back up to the top of the mountain or riding on the road to the trail head.

 The front suspension is located in the forks and is relatively simple in comparison to the rear suspension which comes in a variety of forms.

-Suspension in the fork is provided by a spring which 'bounces' open after it has been compressed from hitting an obstacle along the trail.
+Suspension in the fork is provided by a spring which compresses in reaction to hitting an obstacle along the trail.
 The spring can be either air, coil or both.
-Air springs are light weight and highly tuneable using a shock pump.
+Air springs are lightweight and highly tuneable using a special air pump (shock pump).
 Coil springs are used on lower cost bikes and also feature on downhill or gravity bikes.
-Made from either steel or titanium, the coil springs are extremely durable, providing a more responsive feel than air springs due to a lack of tight seals.
+Made from either steel or titanium, the coil springs are extremely durable and provide a more responsive feel than air springs due to a lack of tight seals, however, they’re heavier and also require swapping out if the suspension is either too soft or firm.

-All of these systems have pro's and con's, and is sometimes dependent upon the manufacturer as to which system you'll get.
+All of these systems have pro's and con's, which system you'll get is typically dependent upon the manufacturer.

-The lightweight and stiff nature of hardtails make them suited to less challenging trails and cross country riders who are chasing speed.
+The lightweight and stiff nature of hardtails make them suited to less challenging trails and cross country riders who are chasing pedalling efficiency and low weight.
 The limited suspension still offers plenty of comfort, so aside from the roughest of trails or steep downhill sections, hardtails are well suited to a variety of different off-road trails.

 Mountain bikes with no suspension at all are referred to as 'rigid' bikes.
 The lack of suspension limits the potential usage of rigid bikes to easier trails, with the tyres providing the majority of the comfort.